-Our long fiberglass water taxi was packed full with about 30 people, most of them locals, and everyone’s bags were strapped to the roof of the craft.
+Our long fiberglass water taxi was packed full of about 30 people, most locals, and everyone’s bags were strapped to the roof of the craft.

-Throughout the journey we stopped at tiny little villages or individual homes to drop off people & supplies.
-The banks of the river were overgrown with thick jungle that was home to all manner of monkeys, lizards, and birds.
+Throughout the journey, we stopped at tiny little villages or individual homes to drop off people & supplies.
+The banks of the river were overgrown with the thick jungle that was home to all manner of monkeys, lizards, and birds.

 Bloody Pirate Battles